endiangroup/compandauth/README.md

 **Possible solution:**

-With the `CAATimeout` you can do all of these things with a combination of adjusting the `IsValid` duration and using the `Revoke` to set a hard deadline.
+With the `Timeout` you can do all of these things with a combination of adjusting the `IsValid` duration and using the `Revoke` to set a hard deadline.
 You add a `SessionCAA` to the existing struct you issue to your authenticating entites and a `CAA` implementation to the entity you want to protect.

 ### Status

 **Counter** - A previous incarnation has been used successfully in production with 15,000+ users since December 2016.
-**CAATimeout** - Has not been used in a production environment that we are aware of yet.
+**Timeout** - Has not been used in a production environment that we are aware of yet.

 ### Usage: